plj611/FullStack_Capstone/README.md

 #### Python 3.7

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python).
+Follow instructions to install the 3.7 version of Python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python).

 #### Virtual Environment

-We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organized.
+This is recommended working within a virtual environment whenever using Python for projects.
+This keeps your dependencies for each project separated and organized.
 Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 #### PIP Dependencies